 - Did the biological father terminate his parental rights?

-- Will news of your split make the biological father want to come back into
+- Will news of your split make the biological father want to come back into the picture?

 - Does the biological father want to be the child’s legal father?